 The Company maintains a low risk, high quality portfolio with exposure concentrated in bonds and cash and only limited exposure to equity and property.
-Credit risk exposure is mitigated by the high-quality nature of the portfolio with 99% investment grade and more than 90% of fixed interest and cash rated AA or above.
+Credit risk exposure is mitigated by the high-quality nature of the portfolio with over 95% investment grade and more than 95% of fixed interest and cash rated 'AA' or above.
 Counterparty concentration risk is limited through limits placed on single counterparties reflecting a number of criteria including the counterparties' credit rating, industry and geography.
-The Company ensures that it maintains sufficient liquidity for its needs by having a limited exposure to highly liquid assets such as cash, bonds rated AAA and government and government guaranteed bonds.
+The Company ensures that it maintains sufficient liquidity for its needs by having a limited exposure to highly liquid assets such as cash, bonds rated 'AAA' and government and government guaranteed bonds.

 Interest rate risk is limited through the Company maintaining a strong match of its bond asset duration relative to its liabilities.
 The Company maintains a limit of its asset duration being within one year of benchmarks which are established to provide a broad match to liabilities.
-Exposures are monitored by the Investment Committee and by relevant Company Committees.
+Exposures are monitored by the Investment Committee and by relevant RSA Group committees on a monthly basis.